gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 a rough and woody country, exposed to the enemy's inroads and far from succour;
 expressly selecting so brave a champion and marcher to defend this border.

-## Chapter XXII: How Hugh de Lacy was again sent over as governor.
+## Chapter XXII: How Hugh de Lacy was again sent over as governor

 John the Constable and Richard de Pec having been thus employed in the island during the summer, they were recalled to England during the ensuing winter, and Hugh de Lacy, being restored to the king's